Updated: Jan 14

 by Age 7.
 Mature-Age Strategy Hardware Store.
 Targets mature-age renovators by employing mature-age staff.
 Sales increase.

 by Gender 8.
 Female Strategy An Auto Repair Shop is painted pink, opens a café and makes it ‘female friendly’ (women’s magazines, manicures etcetera).
-It’s a stereotype, but it works.
+Yeah it’s a stereotype, but it works.
 Male customers decrease slightly and female customers double.

 by Customer Friends 10.
 Referral Strategy (a customer is asked to refer a friend) A low-cost, high-impact secret weapon.
 Some businesses use it as a Primary Marketing Strategy.
 When, how and which customers you ask is crucial.
 Both parties need to be rewarded equally if the friend becomes a customer

 by Industry 11.
 Secondary Market Strategy Electrical Manufacturer starts selling wire to Jewelers